apple/turicreate/src/python/turicreate/_deps/README.md

 from turicreate.toolkits.image_analysis import load_image
 ```

-This will actually eagerly load the module `image_analysis`, which we want to defer.
+This will eagerly load the module `image_analysis`, which we want to defer.

 `LazyCallable` is a thin wrapper to `LazyModuleLoader` or any `ModuleTypes` to defer the load of module by calling `__getattr__(function_name)` on `LazyModuleLoader` when it's called by `__call__`.

 ---

-## how to orgranize the module with lazy import
+## how to organize the module with lazy import

-At top package level `turicreate/__init__.py`, lazy module is exposed as package level global variables to be backwards-compatible with submodule invokation.
+At top package level `turicreate/__init__.py`, lazy module is exposed as package level global variables to be backward-compatible with submodule invokation.

 ```python
 # defineed turicreate/__init__.py